aqxiy/linkatlas/README.md

 Try to point gaze around mStuff - cmsStuff, glance up to pets line, then over and over move up/down from pets to very bottom of doc.

 After 5 or so times, do "cat" & "dog" hypnosis process.
 Which is to look at / internally pronounce "cat","dog" with mirror component so "cat","dog","dog","cat","cat","dog" a total of 5 2 word reads.
 At this point, while looking at "dog", think "cat".
 Continue with 7 2 word reads.
 Finally, stop at "dog" 3 seconds.
 Now persist with mirrored 2 words reads at least 7x.
-Always start with saying "cat" when starting a new phase.
+Always start with saying "cat" when starting a new phase and exit on saying "cat".

 Process A: